 International Relations – Field of study catalogue MU

-The study field of International Relations (taught in Czech with some elective courses taught in English) makes students familiar with most important issues of international relations, with strong emphasis on the theory of international relations, especially theory of conflict, deterrence, geopolitics, international political economy and philosophy of science.
+The study field of International Relations (taught in Czech with some elective courses taught in English) makes students familiar with basic issues of international relations, with strong emphasis on international relations theory.
+Key areas of the study program include the history of international relations, the foreign policy of the Czech Republic, and security aspects of international relations.
+Students can further specialize within optional courses focused on specific issues of international relations and organizations, and also on foreign policy of specific countries and regions.

 After successfully completing his/her studies the graduate is able to:

-- analyze the main dimensions of IR (economic, security, social and international law)
+- characterize the main dimensions of IR (economic, security, international law)

-- reflect critically on foreign policy of states in selected regions
+- analyze foreign policy of states and internatinational politics in selected regions

-Graduates of International Relations can pursue careers in a whole range of fields, including work at analytical centres, in the scientific or academic fields, in the administrations of political parties, or in the media.
+Graduates of International Relations can pursue careers in a whole range of fields, including work as analysts, in the scientific or academic fields, in the administrations of political parties, or in the media.

 Significant opportunities may also be found in state administration and in the diplomatic service, mainly in international organizations (particularly in European Union institutions), as well as in the economic sphere.
 This range is naturally broadened if taken in combination with a second major (subject).

-The programme's structure meets the requirements of the European Credit Transfer System (ECTS).
-Requirements for successful passing of courses usually include final and midterm examinations/tests, essays, position papers, and/or seminar papers.
+The program's structure meets the requirements of the European Credit Transfer System (ECTS).
+Requirements for successful passing of courses usually include final and midterm exams/tests, essays, position papers, and/or term papers.

-The grading scale adheres to ECTS principles and runs from the grade A - excellent, to F - unacceptable.
-The grades A to E are passing grades.
+The grading scale adheres to ECTS principles and runs from the grade A (Excellent) to F (unacceptable).
+Grades A to E are passing grades.

-Students can take internships at various institutions in the Czech Republic as well as abroad.
-They may serve at both institutions with which the department has an agreement of cooperation or at institutions where they arranged for an internship on their own initiative (such an internship is subject to approval of the department head).
+Students may take internships at various institutions in the Czech Republic as well as abroad.
+The may serve at both institutions with which the department has a memorandum or agreement of cooperation, or at institutions where they arranged for an internship on their own initiative (such an internship is subject to approval of the department head).

-Serving as interns, students will improve their ability to apply theoretical knowledge to practice, they will gain new practical skills, develop their teamwork skills and individual iniciative together with time management skills.
+Serving as interns, students will improve their skills to apply their theoretical knowledge in practice, they will gain new practical skills, will learn teamwork as well as to work individually.